Felix-ai/life_insurance_prediction/README.md

 Categorical variables in the dataset were then encoded and all cases with missing values for Fundraiser variable(the target variable) were dropped.
 These cases can be used as test cases.

-As is the norm, the dataset was split in training, validation and test sets [80:10:10].
+As is the norm, the dataset was split in training and test sets in the ratio 99:1 as the dataset size was small.

-On fitting the model, the training accuracy was 84.40% while the test accuracy was 78.57%
+On fitting the model, the training accuracy was 76.46% while the test accuracy was 85.71%

-Sensitvity was 0.86 while specificity was 0.71.
+Sensitvity was 0.78 while specificity was 1.00.
-The F1-Score for the Negative Class (No) was 0.77 while the F1-Score for the positive class (Yes) was 0.80.
+The F1-Score for the Negative Class (No) was 0.83 while the F1-Score for the positive class (Yes) was 0.88.

 Note that in binary classification,
 *	recall of the positive class is also known as “sensitivity”;